 “One, two three four five… six… seven…eight… nine!
 Nine beautiful spots!”

 “What?!?
 Check again, count them again!” shrieked Lindy.
-Where was the tenth spot?
+Where’s the tenth spot?

 “One, two, three, four, five…” Molly counted as she flew to Lindy’s other side.
 “Six, seven, eight, Niiiiiine,… Nine.
 Yep, nine spots.”